shireenrao/srinispointofview/content/2019/05/how-to-setup-kubernetes-cluster-on-ec2-to-run-the-dask-nyc-taxi-demo.md

 <a href="http://docs.dask.org/en/latest/setup/cloud.html">documentation</a> now recommends deploying Dask with Kubernetes and Helm.

 This is where my in-experience working with kubernetes became an obstacle.
 Luckily the documentation and watching a few youtube videos helped me get started.
-I am also doing all this from Windows 10 on wsl.
+I am also doing all this from Windows 10 on <a href="https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux">WSL</a>.

 **Steps to get this demo working!**

 1\.
 Make sure your aws cli is setup.
 Read up install instructions <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html">here</a> and configuring instructions <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html">here</a>.
 In my case aws cli was already setup as I use it for other work.

 2\.
 Install Docker.
-As of May of 2019, docker does not work natively on wsl.
-The way around it is to have Docker be installed on windows and just install the docker client on wsl.
-Nick Janetakis has a great write up on his <a href="https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly">blog</a> and I got docker working from wsl in no time.
+As of May of 2019, docker does not work natively on WSL.
+The way around it is to have Docker be installed on windows and just install the docker client on WSL.
+Nick Janetakis has a great write up on his <a href="https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly">blog</a> and I got docker working from WSL in no time.

 3\.
 Install kubectl.
 The official <a href="https://kubernetes.io/docs/tasks/tools/install-kubectl/">docs</a> covers a lot of ways but none that covers wsl.
 I found a writeup on <a href="https://devkimchi.com/2018/06/05/running-kubernetes-on-wsl/">DevKimchi</a> where I found out that the windows Docker settings has an option to enable
 Kubernetes.
-Once enabled just copy the configuration from windows into wsl and also install the kubernetes cli in wsl.
+Once enabled just copy the configuration from windows into WSL and also install the kubernetes cli in WSL.

     ::::bash